Handle Prerequisites by Declaring Dependencies in MSIX

 </Dependencies>

-If your MSIX package needs a specific prerequisite (dependency) to install, you have the option to add it in the <Dependencies> element as a <PackageDependency> child element.
+If your MSIX package requires a specific prerequisite (dependency) to install, you can add it in the <Dependencies> element as a PackageDependency child element.

-Microsoft also offers the possibility to make a dependency package optional.
-If this option is enabled, you can install the main MSIX package even if the dependency is not found.
+Microsoft provides the option to make a dependency optional.
+When enabled, you can install the main MSIX package even if the dependency is not found.

-Take into consideration that this flag is set to “false” by default.
-So, if you add a dependency like the one in the example below, the installation will fail since the application (in our case Caphyon.SampleApplication) will not be installed on the machine.
+So, if you add a dependency like the one in the example below, the installation will fail since the application (in our case Caphyon.SampleApplication) must be installed on the machine.

 <Dependencies>